nu-i-sho/ChainLead/README.md

     .Aggregete(FirstThenSecond)
     .Then(logState);
 ```
-To avoid it we need some function that can couple two handlers but use the condition attached to the second one as the condition attached to the coupling result instead.
-ChainLead provides this function `Pack(first).In(Second)`, which can be used as in the code snipped below.
+To avoid this, we need some function that can couple two handlers, but use the condition attached to the second handler as the condition attached to the coupling result instead.
+ChainLead provides this function `Pack(first).In(Second)`, which can be used as in the code snippet below.
 ```CSharp
 var handler = new[] { /* steps list */ }
     .Select(Pack(logState).In)